Mirror symmetry for log Calabi-Yau surfaces I: Modified Mumford degenerations

-Let us consider a somewhat more general situation, in which $B_0$ is an integral linear surface.
+We fix some notation.
 For any locally constant sheaf $\shF$ on $B_0$, and any simply connected subset $\tau \subset B_0$ we write $\shF_{\tau}$ for the stalk of this local system at any point of $\tau$ (as any two such stalks are canonically identified by parallel transport).
-In particular, we apply this for the sheaf $\Lambda$ of integral constant vector fields, and $\Lambda_{\RR}=\Lambda\otimes_{\ZZ} \RR$.
+In particular, we apply this for the sheaf $\Lambda$ of integral constant vector fields, as well as for the sheaf $\Lambda_{\RR}:=\Lambda\otimes_{\ZZ} \RR$.

-One feature of linear manifolds is that for any simply connected open set $U \subset B_0$, there is a canonical linear immersion $U \to \Lambda_{\bR,\tau}$, compatible with parallel transport inside $U$.
-The construction is functorial in the obvious way for linear maps between linear manifolds, and this allows us to generalize many convex geometric notions from vector spaces to linear manifolds.

-A rational polyhedral fan $\Sigma$ on $B_0$ is a polyhedral decomposition of $B_0$ whose restriction to each linear chart $B_0 \supset U \to \bR^2$ is the restriction of a fan in the usual sense; the reader should think of the example of \S\ref{affinesection}.